rduplain/Makefile.d/README.md

 * [test/external/without-git/Makefile](test/external/without-git/Makefile)

-The 'without-git' Makefile linked above shows how to install without using git while still verifying integrity of the download.
-To compute the SHA256 checksum, use git in a development environment .
-First `git checkout` the reference of interest.
-Then, run the following command line to get a SHA256 checksum matching a git short ref (e.g. 'c0ffee', not v0.x) download from GitHub.
+The 'without-git' Makefile linked above shows how to install without using git, while still verifying integrity of the download.
+To compute the SHA256 checksum, use git in a development environment.
+First `git checkout` the ref of interest.
+Then, run the following command line to get a SHA256 checksum matching a git short ref (e.g. `1c0ffee`, not `v0.x`) download from GitHub.
 Note that this assumes GitHub provides tarballs with gzip compression level 6 (as in `-6` in the command below), which is true as of the time of this writing, but is an undocumented implementation detail.
 Further, this assumes a